 Over recent years, technology has worked to address some of the most enigmatic issues that plague society, especially those issues that are common to cities with rapidly increasing populations.
 One technological advance that probably has not crossed the minds of many is automated parking.
 There are several benefits that make automatic parking an increasingly popular option.

 Automatic Parking Saves Space

-As the access to parking spaces decrease, and parking garages and parking facilities look to maximize space, automatic parking has become a highly viable option.
+As access to parking spaces decrease, and parking garages and parking facilities look to maximize space, automatic parking has become a highly viable option.
 Not only can vehicles be stored without the need for human intervention, but the system allows for the garage to achieve a significantly higher automobile density within the facility.
-This rapidly developing technology also brings an increased value to real estate development, garage space is becoming an increasing issue of concern.
+This rapidly developing technology also brings increased value to real estate development, garage space is becoming an increasing issue of concern.

 As far as real estate developers are concerned, automated parking can add value to their project in several ways, including:

 Another consideration is that there are certain infill situations in which irregular footprints or small footprints inhibit the erection of a conventional garage with a ramp design.
 In cases like this, using the automated parking model may be the only option.

 An automated car parking system is a mechanical system that is specifically designed to manoeuvre and place the car in a storage position until the driver requests it — primarily for the purpose of reserving space.
 These types of systems are also used by professional valet services to reduce the distance the valets must travel to park a car — reducing the amount of time it takes to retrieve a vehicle upon request.